rbouqueau/TTML_in_MP4_DASH_statement/README.md

 If you plan to use MPEG-DASH to deliver your content, please note that your content needs to be segmented.
 Each segment contains a short interval of time of content.

 Most of the time, MPEG-DASH packagers also have to prepare audio and video content.
-Segments from the different components (audio, video, subtitles, graphics, etc.) are often temporarily aligned (although this is not a standard requirement).
+Segments from the different components (audio, video, subtitles, graphics, etc.) are often temporally aligned (although this is not a standard requirement).

 About timing overlaps: In a TTML document, several subtitle element may have overlapping timestamps.
 For example: EXAMPLE